Information and reservations for the three total solar eclipses

 The day of the eclipse:

-Direct observation of the sun with the provided approved glasses, by projection and also "in streaming"
+Direct observation of the Sun with the provided approved glasses, by projection and also "in streaming".

 Make your decision and request your reservation in advance, as there is limited capacity and due to the nature of the event there will be demand for registration in the coming months.